dvdprsn/S3-Interface-Shell/readme.md

 Use `exit` to exit the shell

-Any commands not recognized by S5 shell is passed off to the OS shell, typically Bash
+Any commands not recognized by S5 shell is passed off to the OS shell.

 Relative paths can be used as `./path/to/object` or simply `path/to/object`

 `chlocn ../../images` is a viable command

+`shlex.split` is used to parse the input command, as a result it should be able to handle local directories that contain spaces.
+These must be surrounded by quotations however - only necessary with local files with spaces, otherwise everything functions per the spec.
+I can't imagine there will ever be much use for this, but I really did try to make this as robust as possible.

+The shell will actually maintain a local command history!
+After running various command, just like Bash you can use the arrow keys to cycle through previously executed commands.

 ## Limitations
 - `chlocn` validates if the new path exists before alowing the user to navigate there.
 Initially, inorder to be efficient with requests the head_bucket() function was used as this only makes a single request and would scale efficiently.
 However, this meant that nested subdirectories would not be visible as they are not 'head objects'.
 As such, the validation now checks the new directory against all keys in the S3 bucket.
 This will not scale well as bucket objects increases beyond the scope of this project.